jarpsimoes/jarpsimoes.github.io/src/assets/content/tutorials/kubernetes-environment.md

 one cluster for each environment (Development and Production), and install default tools for each cluster by helm.

 ### 1. Requirements
-This tutorial requires some tools installed in host environment, will use Azure as a cloud provider with CLI authentication and terraform:
+This tutorial requires some tools are installed in host environment, that will use Azure as a cloud provider with CLI authentication and terraform:

 - Azure CLI: https://learn.microsoft.com/en-us/cli/azure/install-azure-cli